 If you live in the community and rely on power-dependent medical equipment, ask your utility provider about their Critical Care registry and get registered.
-Understand what the registry does and does not provide.
-You can get started with the Public Utility Commission of Texas' Application for Chronic Condition or Critical Care Residential Customer Status.

 Long power outages

 Ask your local emergency management department what will happen if there's a long power outage.
 Some questions to ask include: